lacoco-lab/lacoco-lab.github.io/courses/theory-25/index.md

 ### Final Papers (for the 7CP version)

-**Note: We will discuss this in the first meeting.
-Requirements may be changed based on popular demand.**

 Term papers will be about a small independent project.

 You will investigate some question about the abilities of language models.
-It can be a theoretical work, or an empirical project verifying insights from theoretical work.
+It can be a theoretical work, or an empirical project verifying insights from theoretical work or providing inputs to theoretical work.
+For example, one may do experiments to show the expressivity or generalization performance of some novel architectures (link [1](https://arxiv.org/abs/2002.09402), [2](https://arxiv.org/abs/2402.13572v2), [3](https://arxiv.org/abs/2405.17394), [4](https://arxiv.org/abs/2409.15647), do not repeat previous work, try to experiment with new architectures or new tasks).

 The report is expected to contain a brief literature review, motivation of your study, a description of what you did, and you found.
 It's recommended to include quantitative validation of what you found, so that you show it's not an illusion.

 The report should have 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.